FredHutch/parallel-analysis-hackathon/Readme.md

    * Ideally, auto-retry once with more compute + memory.
 Then alert.

+### Tuning

+**Tuning Pass 1 - Only C5.18XLarge**

+* AWS Batch doesn't appear to scale up mixed types of instances very well; it often throttles based on EC2 limits of *any* instance.
+* When a compute environment was created with only c5.18xlarge instances and the EC2 limit of them increased to 20, the whole process

+Batch created at 9:53:21, the run happened from 10:08:20 to 10:46.
+There were 11 jobs running then..
+That's a runtime of about 38 minutes.

+* Cost - 3.06 per Hour * 19 instances * 46 minutes = $45

+**Tuning Pass 2 - 12 Threads**

+* C5.18xlarge instances have 72 threads.
+Theoretically we can run 6 12-thread jobs rather than 4 16-thread jobs.
+Most jobs take only a few seconds, so this should scale better overall.
+Batch started at 10:46.
+Most processes started immediately because we had warmed-up instances.
+Often saw 85-90 concurrently running.
+Most processes were done by 10:55, a runtime of 9 minutes

+* Cost - 3.06 per Hour * 20 instances * 10 minutes = $10.2

+**Tuning Pass 3 - Spot Instances**

+* C5.18xlarge are 1.159 per Hour right now.

 ## Next Steps

 * Make the steps to create-and-configure AWS Batch reproducible.
 They were originally created by Dev Nambi via the AWS console.